AppsComTr/Spaceship/README.md

 ## Technical documentation

-This simple documentation part was prepared for who wants to contribute Spaceship.
+This simple documentation part is prepared for developers who may want to contribute Spaceship.

 While developing Spaceship, we were inspired from [Nakama](https://github.com/heroiclabs/nakama) and [Open Match](https://github.com/GoogleCloudPlatform/open-match).
 You can also check these projects too.
-If you want to learn more detailed informations about project you can [contact us](mailto:mehmet@apps.com.tr).
+If you want to learn more detailed informations about the project you can [contact us](mailto:mehmet@apps.com.tr).

 Spaceship is using rpc technology to serve their endpoints by using [gRPC](https://grpc.ip) framework.
 It also supports http requests with using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
 Spaceship allows clients to make request with gzip compressed body over the http.